-Note: If you are having troubles making your meter move, make sure your cameras exposure mechanism is initiated when pointed at your subject.
-You can do this either by pressing your shutter release button half way down or pressing your back button if “back button focus” is your method of choice.
+Note: If you are having troubles making your meter move, make sure your camera’s exposure mechanism is initiated when pointed at your subject.
+You can do this either by pressing your shutter release button halfway down or pressing your back button if “back button focus” is your method of choice.

-For outdoor photos, especially when shooting in to the light, I tend to expose for one or two stops below zero as to avoid blowing out the highlights in the sky.
-Each of these methods are purely my stylistic choice and every photographer is free to develop their own personal preferences.
+For outdoor photos, especially when shooting into the light, I tend to expose for one or two stops below zero as to avoid blowing out the highlights in the sky.
+Each of these methods is purely my stylistic choice and every photographer is free to develop their own personal preferences.

 Learning how to read your meter and having an understanding about how each setting will directly affect it will make vast improvements on your photos straight out of camera.
 This process takes the guessing game out of shooting and puts all of the control in your hands.